 Rajeev Sangal, IITBHU Varanasi, Gautam Biswas, IIT Guwahati, Timothy Gonsalves, IIT Mandi, Pushpak Bhattacharya, IIT Patna, (Committee of IIT Directors), 31 March 2016, IIT Directors' Secretariat, IIT Delhi.
 Contact: Prof. Rajeev Sangal Director, IIT(BHU), Varanasi, (director@iitbhu.ac.in)

-BTPH101-2 3 Engineering Physics L-3, T-1, P-0 4 Credits Pre-requisite : (i) High-school education capability in t in engineering think logicall technologies. ectives: The objective of the course is to develop the engineering graduates through the learning of ph g & technology.
-Comprehension of some basic physic y the engineering problems that would come acr omes: At the end of the course, the student will be ab ysical concepts and cal concepts will en oss due to rapidly their application able graduates to CO1 Acquire knowledge about the Maxwell equation and Elec tromagnetic spectrum CO2 Understand the working, properties and characterization techniques of semiconductor materials and devices.
+BTPH101-2.
+3 Engineering Physics L-3, T-1, P-0 4 Credits Pre-requisite Pre-requisite: (i) High-school education Course Objectives: The objective of the course is to develop a scientific temper and analytical capability in the engineering graduates through the learning of physical concepts and their application in engineering & technology.
+Comprehension of some basic physical concepts will enable graduates to think logically the engineering problems that would come across due to rapidly developing new technologies.
+Course Outco omes: At the end of the course, the student will be able t to CO1 Acquire knowledge about the Maxwell equation and Electro omagnetic spectrum.
+CO2 CO2 Understand the working, properties and characterization techniques of semiconductor materials and devices.
 CO3 CO3 Appreciate the need for quantum mechanics, wave particle duality, uncertainty principle etc. and their applications.
-CO4 Understand the properties and synthesis of nanomaterials.
+CO4 CO4 Understand the properties and synthesis of nanomaterials.
 CO5 Understand laser system, optical fibre in industries, laboratories and in communication.